395px

 Widow of Cliquot

-I crossed the line just to fit in
+I crossed the line just to fit in the mold

 Let's go, children of the homeland